Edinburgh Scotland, UK Travel Guide

 Edinburgh's Old and New Towns have UNESCO World Heritage status.
 This designation brings strict planning regulations for historic character and architectural integrity.
 Historic Environment Scotland handles sites and promotes preservation.

-Always ask permission before photographing people, particularly for kids.
+Always get consent before taking pictures of people, especially children.
 Respect requests if someone prefers not to be photographed.
 Be mindful of local customs; avoid generalizations about Scottish people or culture.

 Respect private property.
-Do not photograph inside shops, private residences, or restricted areas without getting permission first.
-Be aware of privacy when taking photos in residential areas; avoid gesturing with a finger cameras into windows.
+Do not photograph inside shops, private residences, or restricted areas without explicit permission.
+Be aware of privacy when taking photos in residential areas; avoid pointing cameras into windows.

-Dress respectfully; modest attire (covering shoulders and knees) is appropriate in churches and cathedrals.
-Keep voices low, especially during services.
+Dress respectfully; modest attire (ensuring shoulders and knees are covered) is appropriate in churches and cathedrals.
+Talk in a low voice, particularly during religious services.
 Observe photography signs; flash photography is often prohibited.

 Approach discussions with an open mind, especially on sensitive topics.